FAQ

 Is there a free plan?

-Yes — the Free plan lets you monitor a single domain so you can try Xpiry on something real before upgrading.
+Yes.
+The Free plan lets you monitor a single domain so you can try Xpiry on something real before upgrading.
 See the pricing page for the current limits.

 How does upgrading or downgrading work?